St George's Church, Trotton

 The church is dedicated to St. George, patron saint of England.
 The rector of St George's also oversees the parish of Rogate with Terwick, and most services are held at St. Bartholomew's church in Rogate: just two services a month take place at Trotton.
 The church is also used once a month by the British Orthodox Church.
-The church is recorded in the National Heritage List for England as a designated Grade I listed building for its architectural and historical importance.

 History

 Historians have disagreed about its age, and the existence of an older church on the same site.
 The tower has been dated by its architecture to between 1230 and 1240, but other historians question this date and suggest the tower and the body of the church both date to the 14th century.
 The porch appears to be a 17th century addition.
 There is a tomb of Margaret de Camois in the nave.
 It has been suggested that its location there, rather than the chancel as would be expected for the family of the lord of the manor (which her surname suggests she was), may indicate that the church was built on the site of an earlier, smaller, church and the tomb was in the chancel of that church.
 Local historian Roger Chatterton-Newman disagrees, saying there would be no need for a church on the site any earlier.